FlorianGrimm/reverse-proxy/src/ReverseProxy/Tunnel/READMETunnel.md

 d) DMZ + Local
 - Outer Frontend - WebServer in the DMZ
 - Inner Frontend - OnPrem WebServer
-- Backend - OnPrem WebServer
+- Backend API - OnPrem WebServer

 The Inner Frontend establishes a tunnel to the Outer Frontend.
 The Inner Frontend is used by the internal users.